 We would like to collect approximately 45ml blood every 6 months.
-If possible, these blood draws should be taken as a part of your routine medical care.
-Apart from the complications that may arise with a blood collection, there are no other physical risks for you.
+If possible, these blood draws should be taken as a part of your child's routine medical care.
+Apart from the complications that may arise with a blood collection, there are no other physical risks for your child.